-Periodic payments (usually monthly) provided by the terms of a contract for the lifetime of an individual (the annuitant) or the individual and his or her designated beneficiary.
+Periodic payments (usually monthly) provided by the terms of a contract for the lifetime of an individual (the annuitant) or the individual and their designated beneficiary.
 An annuity may be a fixed or varying amount, and may continue to be paid for a period after the annuitant's death.

-Life Income Fund (LIF)
+LIF - Life Income Fund